Can Chickens Eat Green Beans? (Raw & Cooked Green Beans)

 Yes, cooked green beans are safe for chickens.

 Many handlers love giving their scraps to the chickens.
-This fact should not be surprising as chickens would gobble almost anything and everything up.
+This fact should not be surprising, as chickens would gobble almost anything and everything up.
 They would happily eat those scraps!

 Since green beans are common, they might usually be part of your scraps.
 Well, you do not have to worry about throwing those green beans anymore!
 As we have said, they are safe for your chickens.

 There are some things you should note when it comes to cooked beans.
 Chickens do not need much salt or sugar.
-If you plan to give them cooked green beans, you might want to skip on the seasonings.
+If you plan to give them cooked green beans, you might want to skip the seasonings.
 Also, you might want to limit the green bean leftovers you give them depending on how much seasoning you have used.

 The cooked vegetable itself is not harmful to them, but too much salt or sugar is.